THE GREAT UNBALANCED

 We Americans especially, are obsessed with numbers

 and bigness.
+We don't plant seed, we grow crops.
 The Bible tells us that the angels in heaven rejoice over one

 sinner who repents, but we need big numbers to satisfy our own egos!